 Real estate investment seminars like SuccessPath offer a first-hand look at how to start your home flipping business and what you need to do to succeed.
 Hands-on training and other resources will help you progress much more quickly than you would on your own.

 6) Get Organized

 Improving your time management skills is one of the most important things you can do to become a successful home flipper.
 When flipping a house (or doing any side hustle), every minute of the day offers a chance to be productive.
-After all, you can even do market research while watching Netflix!
+After all, you can even do market research while watching Hulu!

 Organize your schedule so that you have set tasks you can work on each day of the week.
 By setting a routine, you can stay on track and maximize your ROI.

 Every stage of house flipping requires human interaction, and that means you’ll need to develop quality communication skills to get the job done.
 We want to do business with trustworthy, likable people.
 As such, you should treat everyone—from sellers, contractors and property management—with the respect they deserve.

 A positive, friendly approach could ultimately make all the difference in whether or not you can turn house flipping into a successful side hustle.